-Please take some time to look through our list of dental FAQs to learn more about maintaining your health.
+Please take some time to look through our list of dental Frequently Asked Questions & Answers based on recommendations from the American Dental Association (ADA) and the American Academy of Pediatric Dentistry (AAPD) to learn more about maintaining your health.

-A: The brand of the toothbrush you or a family member are using isn't nearly as important as the size of the toothbrush head or the type of bristles it has.
-Our family dentist recommends that you use a soft toothbrush with a small head.
-It's recommended because medium and hard toothbrushes can cause gum irritation.
-A toothbrush with a small head also allows you to get all the areas of your mouth easily, including areas behind your back teeth.
-Our family dentist recommends that you brush at least two times per day and come see us regularly for your dental cleaning and exam.
+A: The brand of toothbrush you choose isn’t nearly as important as the size of the toothbrush head and the type of bristles it has.
+It is recommended that you choose a soft toothbrush with a small head.
+Medium and hard brushes have more jagged edges on the tip of the bristles which can damage the enamel surface and gums.
+A small head allows you to brush all the more narrow areas of your mouth easily, including behind your back teeth.
+Our dentists and hygienists recommend that you brush at least two times a day for 2 minutes using a small, gentle, circular motion at the gumline.

-A: Bridges and partial bridges replace missing teeth.
-Bridges are permanently attached to surrounding teeth or to dental implants.
-Partial bridges are attached to nearby teeth using clasps and can be easily removed by patients.
-Generally speaking, our patients are more satisfied with bridges than partial bridges at our family dental practice.
+A: Fixed bridges and partial bridges replace missing permanent teeth.
+Fixed bridges are permanently attached to surrounding teeth with crowns or dental implants.
+Partial bridges are attached to nearby teeth using clasps or precision attachments and can be removed by patients.

 A: Tebo accepts the following insurances: